-- Training conducted totally or partially outside of the United States. - Training in which participants are required to pay any of the costs associated with their training program. - Training that requires an extraordinarily high skill level or where the total cost of the training is substantially higher than other training that is suitable for participants.
+Training conducted totally or partially outside of the United States.

+Training in which participants are required to pay any of the costs associated with their training program.

+Training must be denied if it requires an extraordinarily high skill level or where the total cost of the training is substantially higher than other training that is suitable for participants.